-$^{\rm 46}$ Updated for the year ended December 31, 2015.
+Updated for the year ended December 31, 2016.

-acatua! identified and
+effectiveness of risk risks are

+management, appropriately appropriately

-control, and
+control, and identified and

 governance adequately

 processes. managed.

+processes. managea.

+a Cignificant

 Significant

 financial,

 managerial,

 and operating

 information is

 accurate,

 reliable, and

 timely.

+timely.

+a Employage'

 • Employees'

 and

 Company's

 actions are in

 compliance

 with policies,

 standards,

 procedures,

 and

-applicable applicable
+applicable

+laws and

 regulations.

+regulations.

+A Description and

 Resources are

 acquired

 economically,

 used

 efficiently,

 and

 adequately

 protected.

 Objectives

 and goals for

 operations or

 programs are

 achieved.

+deineved.

+- Effectiveness

-Effectiveness,
+• Effectiveness,

 efficiency and

 continuous

 improvement

 are promoted

 in the

 Company's

 operating

 systems and

+processes.

 processes.